Laura J. Richardson: Commander of U.S. Army North

 In April, Richardson was nominated to be the first female commander of United States Army North.
-She assumed command of ARNORTH/5th Army on July 8, 2019.
+She assumed command of ARNORTH/5th Army on 8 July 2019.

 During Richardson's tenure, ARNORTH supported the Operation Allies Welcome Afghan evacuee mission.
 ARNORTH also participated in the federal government's response to the COVID-19 pandemic, as well as natural disaster relief including wildland firefighting operations in Northern California.

 Commander of U.S. Southern Command

-On March 6, 2021, Defense Secretary Lloyd Austin announced that President Biden nominated Richardson to become commander of the United States Southern Command.
-Her nomination was sent to the Senate on March 5, 2021, with hearings held on August 3, 2021.
+On 6 March 2021, Defense Secretary Lloyd Austin announced that President Biden nominated Richardson to become commander of the United States Southern Command.
+Her nomination was sent to the Senate on 5 March 2021, with hearings held on 3 August 2021.
 Richardson was originally going to be recommended by then-Defense Secretary Mark Esper and Chairman of the Joint Chiefs of Staff Mark Milley, but they delayed until after the 2020 United States presidential election over concern that then-President Donald Trump might react negatively to the nomination of a woman to a top command.

 At her nomination hearing, Richardson stated her commitment to strengthening SOUTHCOM's approach to security cooperation and ensuring the United States remained the partner of choice in the region, as well as ensuring SOUTHCOM played its part in supporting the "whole-of-government" effort to distribute COVID-19 vaccines to partner nations.
 She added that she would focus on expanding the command's security cooperation efforts and multilateral exercises, prioritize international military education and training exchanges, and continue to work with Congress and the Department of Defense to increase interoperability levels and global integration.
-She was confirmed by unanimous voice vote on August 11, 2021.
+She was confirmed by unanimous voice vote on 11 August 2021.

-Richardson relinquished command of ARNORTH to John R. Evans Jr. on September 9, 2021.
-She received her fourth star as the third woman to lead a combatant command, with the promotion ceremony held on October 18, 2021.
+Richardson relinquished command of ARNORTH to John R. Evans Jr. on 9 September 2021.
+She received her fourth star as the third woman to lead a combatant command, with the promotion ceremony held on 18 October 2021.
 Her four-star rank was pinned by the Chief of Staff of the United States Army, General James C. McConville and her husband, Lieutenant General James M. Richardson.

-The change of command ceremony took place on October 29, 2021, with her predecessor, Admiral Craig S. Faller, retiring after 38 years of distinguished service.
+The change of command ceremony took place on 29 October 2021, with her predecessor, Admiral Craig S. Faller, retiring after 38 years service.

-Richardson was present at the Aspen Institute on July 20, 2022, where she stated:
+Richardson was present at the Aspen Institute on 20 July 2022, where she stated: